blanchardjeremy/jinja-bootstrap/README.md

 ## TODO
 Pull requests and suggestions for these items are very welcome. :)

+Major TODO items:

   * Add bootstrap support to other frameworks: Flask, Hyde, Google App Engine, others?
   * Put code samples inside the example django project
+  * Macros to help with reponsive design (not sure what this would look like)

+Bootstrap features to support:

   * Pagination
   * Breadcrumbs
   * Navigation other than the top nav
   * Helpers to make class="active" easy
   * Labels
   * Progress bars

+Minor TODO items:

   * Inline help text on forms

-  * Macros to help with reponsive design (not sure what this would look like)
+Documentation TODO items:

+  * Body classes and IDs

 This library uses version numbers according to the [SemVer](http://semver.org/) specification.